ashmckenzie/melb-devops-march-2012/slides/all.md

 * Manually add more servers as we process more
 * Automatically add more servers when demand escalates
+* Allows us to drink more coffee :)

 !SLIDE bullets

 .notes Need a new server, easy!
-  Just select a preexisting configuration or pick and choose a new one
+  Just select a preexisting configuration or pick and choose a new one Deploying configuration raises the age old question of what to do with credentials, but there are workarounds

 # Puppet / Chef provisioning #